krahets/hello-algo/docs-en/chapter_hashing/hash_map.md

 ## Simple Implementation of Hash Table

-First, let's consider the simplest case: **implementing a hash table using just an array**.
+First, let's consider the simplest case: **implementing hash table using array**.
 In the hash table, each empty slot in the array is called a "bucket", and each bucket can store one key-value pair.
-Therefore, the query operation involves finding the bucket corresponding to the `key` and retrieving the `value` from it.
+Therefore, the query operation involves finding the bucket of the `key` and get the `value` from the bucket.

-So, how do we locate the appropriate bucket based on the `key`?
+So, how do we find the appropriate bucket based on the `key`?
 This is achieved through a "hash function".
-The role of the hash function is to map a larger input space to a smaller output space.
+The use of the hash function is to map a larger input space to a smaller output space.
 In a hash table, the input space is all possible keys, and the output space is all buckets (array indices).
-In other words, input a `key`, **and we can use the hash function to determine the storage location of the corresponding key-value pair in the array**.
+In other words, input a `key`, **and we can use the hash function to locate the storage position of the corresponding key-value pair in the array**.

 The calculation process of the hash function for a given `key` is divided into the following two steps: